How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

 We next assessed the validity of the \ch{Au^{2+}} state by analyzing the charge around the \ch{Au^{2+}}-site.
 The charge assignment was done via the wavefunction topology and the modern theory of polarization method.\cite{JiangL2012} We created a series of structures where four \ch{Au^{2+}} ions are gradually displaced to the next \ch{Au^{2+}}-site along the z-direction, equivalent to one \ch{Au^{2+}} being displaced along the full length of the calculation cell in the z-direction (detailed path in supporting information).
 The current caused by this modification was evaluated using the Berry phase calculation, and the charge carried by \ch{Au^{2+}} was indeed 2+.
 We also found that local positive charge was 30\% larger around \ch{Au^{3+}} than that around \ch{Au^{2+}} using Bader charge analysis.
 Interestingly, the Born effective charges are very anisotropic, and the out-of-plane component was small (Table~S3).
-More explicitly, \ch{Au^{2+}} exhibits a finite magnetic moment of 0.43 $\mu_{B}$ (\ch{Au^{1+}} and \ch{Au^{3+}} show $\mu_B=0$).
-This is a qualitative and quantitative difference only found for \ch{Au^{2+}}.
-This magnetic moment interacted only weakly with other \ch{Au^{2+}} ions, but it did showed a weak tendency to prefer an anti-ferromagnetic configuration (Table~S4).
+More explicitly, \ch{Au^{2+}} exhibits a finite magnetic moment of 0.43 $\mu_{B}$ (\ch{Au^{1+}} and \ch{Au^{3+}} show $\mu_B=0$), which was also reported in the previous work.\cite{Lindquist2023} This is a qualitative and quantitative difference only found for \ch{Au^{2+}}.
+We further investigated the magnetic interaction between \ch{Au^{2+}} ions.
+Six different antiferromagnetic and ferrimagnetic configurations differed less than 5.5 meV in energy (Table~S4), suggesting that the magnetic interaction between \ch{Au^{2+}} ions is weak and that a large number of different magnetic configurations are likely to be accessible even in low temperatures.